 Rare 17th- and 18th-century maps predate the establishment of the U.S. capital.
-Other maps in the Washingtoniana Collection illustrate the city’s founding plan, the Civil War era, and 20th-century growth.
-These maps and other prints chronicle the emergence of neighborhoods, federal buildings, monuments, and urban infrastructure.
+Other maps in the collection illustrate the city’s founding plan, the Civil War era and 20th-century growth.
+These maps and other prints chronicle the emergence of neighborhoods, federal buildings, monuments and urban infrastructure.

-This collection includes more than 600 books, pamphlets, planning studies, government reports, proposals, and other documentation of Washington’s urban development.
-Highlights include President George Washington's letter to Congress describing the ten-mile square that would become the District of Columbia, and an 1814 manuscript map illustrating the infamous battle that resulted in the British burning of the White House.
+This collection includes more than 600 books, pamphlets, planning studies, government reports, proposals and other documentation of Washington’s urban development.
+Highlights include President George Washington's letter to Congress describing the 10-mile square that would become the District of Columbia, and an 1814 manuscript map illustrating the infamous battle that resulted in the British burning of the White House.

-The Washingtoniana Collection is especially strong in letters, photographs, and ephemera that document Civil War Washington, including the war’s impact on the Capitol building, the White House, and public monuments.
+The collection is especially strong in letters, photographs and ephemera that document Civil War Washington, including the war’s impact on the Capitol building, the White House and public monuments.
 One distinctive item is the War Department's broadside announcing the $100,000 reward for the capture of President Abraham Lincoln's assassin and conspirators.